By Jason McLure, July 2012

 This ambiguity has presented a challenge for government efficiency researchers.
 Moreover, their usual tool—surveys of citizens—has been ineffective in deciphering which individual factors are in play, since people often lump together a number of different issues together in responding to questions about government efficiency, and tend to mix personal experiences with policy views.

-Now Nobel Foundation Professor of Finance Rafael La Porta and colleagues have found a new way to measure efficiency through the use of a universal government service: the post office.
+Now Noble Foundation Professor of Finance Rafael La Porta and colleagues have found a new way to measure efficiency through the use of a universal government service: the post office.
 By sending 10 letters to fake addresses in 159 countries and measuring how long it took for the letters to be returned to Hanover, N.H., La Porta was able to gather data on efficiency in a manner in which neither corruption nor politics would be a factor.
 He simply measured whether postal employees were doing their job.

 “It’s an environment where corruption doesn’t matter since a postal employee in the Philippines cannot ask me for a bribe,” says La Porta.
 “Throwing out the letter also serves no political purpose, so we’re able to better understand the extent to which more capital investment or better management affect efficiency.”